 Sustainable Energy Engineering at KTH

-Courses are offered by faculty who also are engaged in research and collaboration with industry.
-Also, many courses employ professionals from industry as guest lectures on topics related to the practical side of the curriculum.
-Examples of external partnerships in our curriculum 2017 are Sweco, Fortum, World Bank, Absolicon, Stockholm Environmental Institute, to mention just a few.
+Courses are offered by faculty staff who are also engaged in research and collaboration with industry.
+Similarly, many courses employ professionals from industry as guest lecturers on topics related to the practical side of the curriculum.
+Examples of external partnerships in 2019-2020 are Northvolt, Abengoa, Azelio, SaltX, Torresol, Sweco, Ellevio, Stockholm Exergi, Vattenfall, Energi & Kylanalys, Fortum, World Bank, the International Energy Agency, and Stockholm Environmental Institute.

-Teaching methods aim at student-centred learning and hands-on work, challenge-driven education.
+Teaching methods aim at student-centered learning, hands-on work and challenge-driven education.
 This means a large content of project-based learning activities.
-Digitally based learning activities are common, including the concept of, video lectures, and computerized automatically corrected homework/quizzes/exams.
+Digitally based learning activities are common, including the concept of flipped classrooms, video lectures, and computerized automatically corrected homework/quizzes/exams.

-The last semester is for a degree project which spans over a six-month period.
-The project may be carried out in either an academic environment (e.g. closely connected to the department of Energy Technol research projects) or in an industrial setting.
-Here, you will establish an excellent platform and gain valuable experience and contacts for the career ahead.
+In the last term, a degree project is carried out which spans five months.
+The project may be carried out either in an academic environment (e.g. closely connected to the Department of Energy Technology research projects) or in an industrial setting.
+During your degree project, you will establish an excellent platform and gain valuable experience and contacts for the career ahead.

 Find out what students from the programme think about their time at KTH.

 The energy field is an international and dynamic area in which well-trained engineers are in constant demand.
 Graduates find employment in industry, government agencies and consultancies.
 The master's programme in Sustainable Energy Engineering is also an excellent starting point for a research career, as many graduates go on to doctoral studies.